Fab-in-a-Box Stamps: Exploration – SCOPES-DF

 Select the circular handle to rotate your design as needed to fit onto your stock.

-Note: do not resize within XCS!
-Remember: your design is parametric, and the slots are perfectly calibrated for the width of your stock material.
+Note: Do not resize within XCS!
+Remember, your design is parametric, and the slots are perfectly calibrated for the width of your stock material.
 If you resize outside of your CAD environment, the slots will also change.

 For laser-friendly stamp rubber, select “laser engraved rubber mat” from the dropdown menu.

-Note: the machine will automatically score and engrave before it cuts, and cut inside elements before outside elements.
+Note: The machine will automatically score and engrave before it cuts and cut inside elements before outside elements.

 Prepare laser cutter: